YechengChu/ACDemo/guide.md

 #### About
 Briefly introduces some information about this app.

-Click the "__AC Demo__" floating action button will bring you to the home web page of this app.
+Clicking the "__AC Demo__" floating action button will bring you to the home web page of this app.

 [Back to Top](#top)